adrianna/ExData_Plotting1/README.md

 The dataset has 2,075,259 rows and 9 columns and will be subsetted as it being read-in.
 To accomplish this:

 1. Download the data from this <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">URL</a>.
 This file will be a compressed ZIP file.
 Store the ZIP file in a temp directory.
-Use tempfile() to create the temp directory.
+Use tempfile() and dir.create() to create temporary directory for the downloaded compressed ZIP file.

-2. Unzip the file, using unzip() and store the uncompressed file in the local working directory of your project.
+2. Unzip the compressed file, using unzip() and store the uncompressed file in the local working directory of your project.

 3. Subset the data using a combination of subset(), read.csv() and grepl() to select the specific dates from the dataset.
    Include data from the dates 2007-02-01 and 2007-02-02 only.